SillyLittleTech/.github/profile/README.md

 We are open to friends and family hosting their own projects here or just joining our VPN server for a privater internet.

-These repositories on this account server as templates to jumpstart your online presense with easy.
+These repositories on this account server as templates to jumpstart your online presense with ease.

 For help setting up a project based on these templates, reach out to me @ `kiya [dot] rose [at] sillylittle [dot] tech`
 </center>